helloworld-UwU/agar3000/README.md

 Results include:
 - images of plates with drown boxes
-- csvs with annotation for each plate
+- csvs with annotation for each file/plate
 - RESULTS.csv with the number of colonies for each file/plate

 For the first run we recomend to test the tool on the single image.
 Or you can try our demo: